blahah/transrate/README.md

 ## Transcriptome assembly quality metrics

-transrate implements a variety of established and new metrics.
-This list will be expanded with detailed explanations and a guide to interpreting the results.
+**transrate** implements a variety of established and new metrics.

+note: this list will be expanded soon with detailed explanations and a guide to interpreting the results.

 ### Contig metrics